wgrahamb/modelingLibrary/README.md

 Build scripts written in python are included.

 To Do:
+- Create a new repository.
+It will contain two main modeling projects, currently named CPP_6DOF_SRAAM_V2 and PY_5DOF_MOCK_HELLFIRE.
+Their naming conventions may change.
+My solid rocket booster design project from school will also become a main project, most likely called SRM_DESIGN.
+Each project will need a report to detail its design and results.
+There will be nothing else, as all the other projects in this repository are pretty much for development.
+This repository will become my private sandbox.

+To Do For New Repository: (It is still intended for development)
+- CPP_6DOF_SRAAM_V2
+     - Clean the configureAndRun script and add target velocity as an input.
+     - Add a target update.
+     - Re structure the code to make a plainer distinction between "truth" and things that are components.
+     - Add a rotating elliptical earth.
+This will require the creation of an "earthTransforms.cpp" which will be a CPP mirror of "earthTransforms.py" that can be found in PY_5DOF_MOCK_HELLFIRE.
+     - Add a "getState" method.
+     - The interface methods could probably use some cleaning.
+     - Create fire control and recreate guidance and control.
+The scope of these things will contain: fire control using a three dof, guidance modes, waypoint scheduling, and various control theories.
+Whatever guidance is used will have to be applied to the three dof model as well.
+- PY_5DOF_MOCK_HELLFIRE
+     - Clean comments.
+     - Five Dof Dynamics Engine:
+          - Make a plain input dictionary.
+          - The "construct_msl" method needs to take the classes as an input argument.
+There are a couple of options for this.
+One is to make the four classes each an individual input: atmosphere, aerodynamics, mass properties, and motor properties.
+The other is to make the atmosphere an integral part of the class and only have one input class, called something like "mslPhysicalProperties."
+This class would have to have very plainly documented inputs and outputs and would probably use a base class of some kind.
+This way if it was desirable to create another missile, this would be THE template.
+I'm leaning toward the latter option.
+          - Mock Hellfire Physical Properties:
+               - Model the drag of the missile using the paper that I found.
+               - Model the damping of the missile using the paper that I found.
+Try a simple estimate first.
+               - Using the solid rocket booster design project, create a higher fidelity rocket motor.
+     - Components.
+          - Create a component base class.
+Do some research and use __variables.
+          Make plain input and output dictionaries for each component.
+          - Create a perfect navigator as a pass through placeholder, an analytical navigator to test performance, and finally port a hybrid navigator from Zipfel code.
+Finish working through the filtering examples on the website that I've bookmarked before porting the Zipfel hybrid navigator.
+- SRM_DESIGN
+     - Port the python file to C using the manual I got for Christmas.

+To Do:
 - Might pair down the repository and find a better way of presenting it.
 I think that it is bloated as is.
 I want CPP_6DOF_SRAAM_V2 and PY_5DOF_MOCK_HELLFIRE to be the main modeling presentations and then I want to start showcasing my rocket